 Many legislatures did actually pass enhanced laws aimed at protesters, though neither Maryland nor the District of Columbia passed any changes.
 The Maryland legislature defeated two proposals, Goldstone noted.

 Other states weighed broad anti-picketing laws and some even proposed liability protections for drivers who run over protestors.

 Goldstone carefully outlined the latest in protest-related case law in the District of Columbia, which obviously sees more frequent protest activity being the seat of the federal government.

 Attorneys have to be attuned to legal distinctions that can even depend on a client’s location within the District of Columbia at the time of arrest, he said.

-The Capitol building has a unique status being thought of as “the people’s house,” while the White House and Supreme Court have different functions and security concerns, Goldstein said.
+The Capitol building has a unique status being thought of as “the people’s house,” while the White House and Supreme Court have different functions and security concerns, Goldstone said.

 “Each one of those locations is covered by their own statutes, and they each have their own police forces,” he explained.
 “Because of this each location has its own discreet case law.”

 Attorneys need to understand that case law pertaining to the Capitol Police, for example, doesn’t carry much weight when you are defending a White House protester, Goldstone explained.